- About OPC

 A new procedure is now available, for forwarding casual payroll documentation to the payroll team.
 For instructions on how to forward documentation directly via the payroll team printer, visit the Processing Casual Payroll Documentation page.

-A Casual loading of 25% is payable to all Casual General Staff as compensation for the casual hiring and in lieu of all statutory leave and concessional leave entitlements contained in the UWS General Staff Agreement 2009-2012 (DOC, 971 KB).(opens in a new window) The loading is payable in addition to the hourly rate applicable to the level of work undertaken.
+A Casual loading of 25% is payable to all Casual Professional Staff as compensation for the casual hiring and in lieu of all statutory leave and concessional leave entitlements contained in the Professional Staff Agreement 2014 - 2017 (PDF, 1384.84 KB) .(opens in a new window) The loading is payable in addition to the hourly rate applicable to the level of work undertaken.

 There are different hourly rates for the different types of casual academic work.
-Information on the different types of work are included in Schedule 2 of the Academic Staff Agreement 2009-2012 (PDF, 1064.5 KB).(opens in a new window) Casual Academic Pay Rates are hourly rates which are inclusive of the casual loading.
+Information on the different types of work are included in Schedule 2 of the Academic Staff Agreement 2014 - 2017 (PDF, 1334.55 KB) .(opens in a new window) Casual Academic Pay Rates are hourly rates which are inclusive of the casual loading.

 The Academic Staff Salary Rates are available in an easy to read format linked below.